chocolatey/choco-wiki/HelpersInstallChocolateyInstallPackage.md

 This will run an installer (local file) on your machine.

 ## Notes

+This command will assert UAC/Admin privileges on the machine.

 If you are embedding files into a package, ensure that you have the rights to redistribute those files if you are sharing this package